KjellMeister-Severed/frontend-howeststage/README.md

 1. Clone the following projects to your local machine using `git clone`:
    - **[React App](https://git.ti.howest.be/TI/2021-2022/s5/project-iv/projects/group-13/react-app):** [https://git.ti.howest.be/TI/2021-2022/s5/project-iv/projects/group-13/react-app](https://git.ti.howest.be/TI/2021-2022/s5/project-iv/projects/group-13/react-app)
    - **[Express Backend](https://git.ti.howest.be/TI/2021-2022/s5/project-iv/projects/group-13/back-end)**: https://git.ti.howest.be/TI/2021-2022/s5/project-iv/projects/group-13/back-end
-2. Follow the [Back-end setup guide]() on how to configure the Express back-end
+2. Follow the [Back-end setup guide](https://git.ti.howest.be/TI/2021-2022/s5/project-iv/projects/group-13/back-end/-/blob/master/README.md#Installation) on how to configure the Express back-end
-3. In your CLI of choice, navigate to the `./howest-stage` directory and run the following command: `npm run start`
+3. In your CLI of choice, navigate to the `./react-app/howest-stage` directory and run the following command: `npm run start`

 :white_check_mark: **Done!** Normally, you should be completely set up in order to start developing.
-Navigate to [localhost:3000](http://localhost:3000) in order to keep tracj of your process.
+Navigate to [localhost:3000](http://localhost:3000) in order to keep trace of your process.

 ### Docker-based deployment